SaikrishnaTadepalli/cs251_riskv_emu/README.md

-New Version in development here: https://github.com/SaikrishnaTadepalli/riskv_emu
+New version in development here: https://github.com/SaikrishnaTadepalli/riskv_emu

 Will include:
 - Expanded ISA